 If your older child is a light sleeper, it’s best to wait until he or she is sleeping as solidly through the night as possible.
 However, if the older sibling seems to sleep through just about anything, having a few-months-old infant in the room who is still waking through the night should be no big deal.

 2. White Noise

 White noise is this sleep consultant’s secret weapon!
 Even if your older child is not a sensitive sleeper, it’s an extremely wise idea to use very loud white noise in the room both children are sharing.
 This is a critical key in successfully room sharing kids under 2 years old!
 As this will serve to block out any cries, coughs, or other sounds from disturbing either child.

 3. Put the older child to sleep first, if possible

-This tip can really go either way, with whichever child seems to be the deeper sleeper going to sleep first, followed by the lighter-sleeping sibling going down about 20-30 minutes later.
+This tip can really go either way.
+Usually whichever child seems to be the deeper sleeper should go to sleep first, followed by the lighter-sleeping sibling going down about 20-30 minutes later.
 This can be tricky in cases where infants are the ones that fall asleep earlier but are also light sleepers (this seems to be most often the case).
 In this scenario, the younger sibling can be put down first, but Mom and Dad should work very, very hard to try to teach the older sibling to go to sleep quietly instead of being loud and rambunctious and waking up their baby sibling.

 One of the most common mistakes parents make is transitioning their older child out of a crib too soon, in order to give it to a new sibling.
 I favor keeping children in cribs as long as it is safe to do so.
 Many kids can stay in cribs until they reach the age of four!
 Unless an older child is crawling out of the crib, it’s wise to keep crib-aged siblings sharing a room in individual cribs instead of having the older sibling able to get up and walk around, disrupting the sleep of their younger sibling.